-Now the company has 27.000 tons of MAB for fertile salmon and another 2.800 tonnes of trout as per report publication.
-With the highest yearly production of 11.800 tonnes the main task ahead is to increase the utilization of our licenses where the long-term ambition is to reach 100% utilization.
-The government proposal of new legislation will make the license portfolio more flexible and enable the company to put out more smolt from own production and third party partners which will facilitate increased production.
-Having many sites in many fjords is the key to our short to long term growth.
+In 2024 the Group was granted a new license in Isafjordurdjup.
+That was the last application the Group had open for a new biomass.
+The company has 27,000 tonnes of MAB for fertile salmon and another 2,800 tonnes of trout as per report publication.
+With the highest yearly harvested production of 11,878 tonnes the main task ahead is to increase the utilization of our licenses where the long-term ambition is to reach 100%.
+Ongoing work will continue working towards gaining more sites on our existing licenses and to work with the authorities on making farming licenses in Iceland more flexible to facilitate increased production.
+Having enough sites and flexibility in our license MAB is important to reach MAB utilization comparable to leading farming countries.